0x1DEA/Bingo/README.md

 - Make sure you have [Node.js](https://nodejs.org/en/) installed
 - Open a command prompt and navigate to the working directory
 - Run `npm install` to install dependencies
-- Create a new file called `config.json`
+- Create a new file called `config.json` set the bot token an optional prefix
 ```json
 {
   "token": "bot token here",